Bachelor of Data Science (Honours)

 Overview

-This minor will equip students with the skills, knowledge and abilities in order perform basic workplace tasks in human resource management.
-Human resource management is a critical area that is relevant to all organisations, it encompasses employees working effectively within and for organisations.
+This minor will equip students with the skills, knowledge and abilities needed to perform basic workplace tasks in human resource management.
+Human resource management is a critical area that is relevant to all organisations, as it encompasses employees working effectively within and for organisations.

 Units